Dynamics of Majorana Fermions on a Quantum Computer: Results

 Figs. \ref{figure:results_extreme_parameters}(a) and \ref{figure:results_extreme_parameters}(c) illustrate the real-time magnetization dynamics in both regimes, adding a bulk impurity at the center of the chain.
 Specifically, we have used \( J/h = 0.05 \) for the field-dominated regime and \( J/h = 20.0 \) for the coupling-dominated regime.
 Figs. \ref{figure:results_extreme_parameters}(a) and \ref{figure:results_extreme_parameters}(c) show the Fourier transformed signals, respectively.
 In the \( h > J \) regime (Figs. \ref{figure:results_extreme_parameters}(a) and \ref{figure:results_extreme_parameters}(b)), all non-impurity sites exhibit nearly identical time evolution (Fig. \ref{figure:results_extreme_parameters}(a)), consistent with field-dominated behavior.
 The impurity site, where the effective local field is set to zero, exhibits constant magnetization due to the absence of a local driving term.
 In the \( J > h \) regime (Fig. \ref{figure:results_extreme_parameters}(c)), the edge sites display behavior distinct from the bulk, consistent with the presence of localized Majorana edge modes.
 The impurity site also exhibits deviations from the bulk, though less prominently than in the field-dominated regime, as the impurity-induced variation in \( h \) is small compared to the dominant \( J \).

 To further distinguish the different behavior of edge and bulk sites across different regimes, we analyze the Fourier spectra of the time-evolved magnetization signals.
 The resulting site resolved dynamics, shown in Figs. \ref{figure:results_extreme_parameters}(b) and \ref{figure:results_extreme_parameters}(d), further illuminate the distinctions in dynamical behavior across regimes.
-In the \( J < h \) regime (Fig. \ref{figure:results_extreme_parameters}(b)), the edge and bulk sites exhibit similar dynamics, evidenced by nearly identical peak frequencies and intensities in Fourier space.
+In the \( J < h \) regime, the intra-cell coupling dominates and on-site Majorana Fermions pair up.
+As shown in (Fig. \ref{figure:results_extreme_parameters}(b)), the edge and bulk sites exhibit similar dynamics, evidenced by nearly identical peak frequencies and intensities in Fourier space.
 This indicates that the evolution is dominated by the local magnetic field, and that all sites—including the edges—evolve uniformly, except the central impurity.

+In contrast, in the \( J > h \) regime (Fig. \ref{figure:results_extreme_parameters}(d)), the peak frequency of the edge sites differs noticeably from that of the bulk, where the edge spins evolve with much slower frequencies compared to the bulk sites, reflecting the influence of localized Majorana modes at the system boundaries.
+To quantify this difference, we computed the cumulative density(CSD)\cite{koopmans1995spectral}, defined as